Electron100/butane/docs/getting-started.md

 butane list
 ```

-It prints our migration and tell us that it's "(not applied").
+It prints our migration and tell us that it's "(not applied)".
 So let's go ahead and apply it!

 ``` shell
 butane migrate